Mchristos/mlp/README.md

-# Machine Learning Fundamentals
-#### First-principles implementations of foundational algorithms

-Simple, readable implementations of MLP (multi-layer perceptron) and RBF (radial basis function) networks.

-Interested in understanding the foundations of machine learning?
-Then implement the fundamental algorithms from first principles.
-Most implementations of machine learning algorithms are written for efficiency.
-It's hard to find clear, well-commented code that implements them.
-This repo aims for simplicity and readability, exposing how these algorithms can be implemented on a conceptual level.

-These implementations of MLP (i.e. neural network) and RBF have no fancy dependencies - only NumPy is required.

-## Multi-Layer Perceptron (MLP)
+# Multi-Layer Perceptron (MLP)

-An implementation of an MLP regressor (/classifier) implementing the sklearn api's like fit(), predict(), score() etc. Includes the following features:
+A python implementation of MLP which aims for simplicity and readability as opposed to efficiency.
+This implementation should expose how the algorithm works to someone unfamiliar with it.
+The api is in the style of [scikit-learn](https://github.com/scikit-learn), using the functions fit(), predict(), score() etc. The following features are implemented:

 - Backpropogation
 - Mini-batch gradient descent
 - Momentum
 - Arbitrary number of hidden layers
 - Random shuffling
 - ReLU, Tanh, and Sigmoid activation functions.